 Chicago, 1982.
 Adrift after the death of her father, Grace Butler struggles to decide what comes next.
 When her Great Nana Maggie shares the painful secret she harbored for almost a lifetime about the Titanic, the revelation gives Grace new direction—and leads her and Maggie to unexpected reunions with those they thought lost long ago.

-What happened on the Titanic was a tragedy that affected many, a tragedy that was felt throughout the world and with every article, film, TV show and book, the people onboard are honoured and immortalised.
+What happened on the Titanic was a tragedy that affected many, a tragedy that’s felt throughout the world.
+With every article, film, TV show and book, we honour and immortalise the people onboard.

-Hazel Gaynor has done this in a thoroughly researched and heartfelt way.
+Hazel Gaynor has done this in a well researched and heartfelt way.

-I enjoyed the stories of Harry the steerage porter sneeking them up the ladder to see the first class passenger’s and I was also amazed to read that one woman was allowed to take her dog on the lifeboat.
+I enjoyed the stories of Harry the steerage porter sneeking them up the ladder to see the first class passenthat.
+And I was also amazed to read that one woman’s dog boarded her lifeboat.